 "Describe what you do from the time you wake up until going to bed."

-On this question, you have four lines, but again, can go the the end of the form, and use Section E-Remarks to add information.
+On this question, you have four lines, but again, you can go to Section E to supplement your response.
 You may consider splitting up your response to this question into the morning, afternoon and evening.
-Again, you do not need to write out a complete sentence, but just give a summary of what your activities are during those periods of the day.
+You do not need to write out a complete sentence, but just give a summary of what your activities are during those periods of the day.

 The form goes on to ask about specific every day activities, like whether you care for others, or for pets, your personal care, if you need reminders for taking your medications or care of yourself, how you get around, cook, and shop.

-To prove this point further, Social Security law makes it clear that your ability to do household chores or personal care does not mean you are able to work on a sustained basis.
+To prove this point further, Social Security law makes it clear that you may be disabled, even if you are able to do household chores or personal care.
+This is because in order to work, you must be able to perform your job on a "sustained basis," day in and day out.
 However, many Judges will use the information you provide about everyday activities to conclude that you are able to perform work activities on a regular basis.
 To avoid this, you should include how you perform these activities differently because of your disability, and if you get help doing the activities.
 Also, if you cannot do the activities as often as he did in the past, make sure you explain how often you actually are able to take out the trash, do laundry, or sweep the kitchen floor.